pinecone-wifi/pinecone/README.md

 This tool is designed for educational and research purposes only.
 Only use it with explicit permission.

 ## Installation
-For running Pinecone, you need a Debian-based OS (tested on Raspbian and Kali Linux).
+For running Pinecone, you need a Debian-based operating system (it has been tested on Raspbian, Raspberry Pi Desktop and Kali Linux).
 Pinecone has this requirements:
 * **Python 3.5+**.
 Your distribution probably comes with Python3 installed, if not it can be installed using `apt-get install python3`.
 * **dnsmasq** (tested with version 2.76).
 Can be installed using `apt-get install dnsmasq`.
 * **hostapd-wpe** (tested with version 2.6).
 Can be installed using `apt-get install hostapd-wpe`.
 If your distribution repository does not have a hostapd-wpe package, you can either try to install it using a [Kali Linux repository pre-compiled package](https://http.kali.org/pool/main/h/hostapd-wpe), or [compile it from source](https://github.com/aircrack-ng/aircrack-ng/tree/master/patches/wpe/hostapd-wpe).